 Using limitations on the types of programs that PowerShell can execute and advanced threat protection programs that look for suspicious behavior, rather than just malware code, you can help protect your network against this growing danger.

-Attacks on Mobile Devices
+Security Threats and Attacks on Mobile Devices

 Mobile use is dominating our internet use as a whole, which is why mobile malware and mobile payment attacks have been increasing.
 Expect mobile security to be a major attack vector in 2020.